Symplectic Frieze Patterns: Desnanot--Jacobi identity

-The Desnanot-Jacobi identity, or Dodgson formula, is a classical formula involving the determinant of an $(n\times n)-matrix$ and its minors of order an $n-1$ and $n-2$ obtained by erasing the first and/or last row/column.
+The Desnanot--Jacobi identity, or Dodgson formula, is a classical formula involving the determinant of an $(n\times n)$-matrix and its minors of order an $n-1$ and $n-2$ obtained by erasing the first and/or last row/column.
 The formula can be pictured as follows

 where the deleted columns/rows are left blank.